riflechess/riflechess.github.io/stp/summaries/Library_Board_on_2025-08-06_100_PM.md

----
----

 #### Meeting Info
-**Meeting Type:** Library Board meeting
+**Type:** Library Board meeting
-**Date/Time:** 2025-08-06, 1:00 PM
+**Purpose:** To discuss library-related matters and make decisions for the City of Saint Paul **Date/Time:** 2025-08-06, 1:00 PM
-**Context:** This is a public meeting of the City of Saint Paul's Library Board.

-Unfortunately, it appears that this recording is incomplete and only contains repeated public service announcements.
-As such, there are no summaries to provide from this meeting.
+Unfortunately, due to an excessive amount of repetitive "We'll be right back" announcements at the beginning of the meeting, there is little substance to summarize.
+It appears that the actual discussion and decision-making parts of the meeting were skipped over.